ovh/docs/pages/web/web-paas/development-variables/guide.en-gb.md

 Naturally in practice you'll want to use only one or the other, or allow the variable to be visible in both cases.

 Project variables may also be marked `--sensitive true`.
 That flag will mark the variable to not be readable through the management console once it is set.
-That makes it somewhat more private as requests through the $partner_full CLI will not be able to view the variable.
+That makes it somewhat more private as requests through the Web PaaS CLI will not be able to view the variable.
 However, it will still be readable from within the application container like any other variable.

 ### Environment variables